alamart/Traduction_Bicorpus/README.md

 ### Short Term

+* Add a preprocessing step to deal with the data
 * Create a method to evaluate the algorithm
 * Improve the algorithm by taking in consideration the use of alignment meaning the position of words in both source and target sentences.